 A maximum cardinality expression ObjectMaxCardinality(n OPE CE) consists of a nonnegative integer n, an object property expression OPE, and a class expression CE, and it contains all those individuals that are connected by OPE to at most n different individuals that are instances of CE.
 If CE is missing, it is taken to be owl:Thing.

-ObjectMaxCardinality := 'ObjectMaxCardinality' '(' nonNegativeInteger ObjectPropertyExpression [ClassExpression] ')'
+''' ObjectMaxCardinality := 'ObjectMaxCardinality' '(' nonNegativeInteger ObjectPropertyExpression [ ClassExpression ] ')' '''

+'''

+ObjectPropertyAssertion(

-ObjectPropertyAssertion(a:hasPet a:Peter a:Brian) Brian is a pet of Peter.
+a:hasPet a:Peter a:Brian)

-ClassAssertion(ObjectMaxCardinality(1 a:hasPet) a:Peter) Peter has at most one pet.
+ClassAssertion(

+ObjectMaxCardinality( 1

+a:hasPet ) a:Peter)